 Lauren moved back to her hometown of Washington, DC after college to work as an executive assistant and conference planner for the National Council for Behavioral Health.
-In 2012, Lauren performed research on behalf of the National Council that supported part of President Obama’s executive order to improve veterans’ access to mental health care.
+In 2013, she got her start in the drug policy reform movement by stuffing envelopes at Marijuana Policy Project and later joined the membership team in a full-time role.

 Lauren has been living with autoimmune disease since 2009, and is particularly passionate about advocating for medical marijuana in her home city.
 In 2014, she testified before the DC Council and the DC Department of Health in favor of a physician-controlled conditions list for the medical marijuana program, which was unanimously adopted by the DC Council through emergency legislation.